MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/windows10-enable-security-features.md

 ## Windows Defender Advanced Threat Protection
-Windows Defender ATP is a security service that enables enterprise customers to detect, investigate, and respond to advanced threats on their networks.
+Windows Defender ATP<sup>[1](#footnote1)</sup> is a security service that enables enterprise customers to detect, investigate, and respond to advanced threats on their networks.
 For more info about Windows Defender ATP, the minimum requirements, and how you can manage this feature, see:
 * [Windows Defender ATP](https://docs.microsoft.com/en-us/windows/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection)
 * [Minimum requirements](https://docs.microsoft.com/en-us/windows/threat-protection/windows-defender-atp/minimum-requirements-windows-defender-advanced-threat-protection)